Safe-DS/DSL/docs/DSL/tutorial/stub-language/README.md

 * [Annotations][annotations] attach additional metainformation to declarations.
 * [Comments][comments] document the code.

-Files that use the stub language must have the extension `.smlstub`.
+Files that use the stub language must have the extension `.sdsstub`.

 [packages]: ../common/packages.md
 [imports]: ../common/imports.md